UFreedom/FloatingView/README.md

 * Use `getEndPathPosition () ` method to obtain the end position of the path
 * Use `getFloatingPosition(float progress)` to get the position of the current progress

-`getFloatingPosition(float progress)`method will return a `PathPosition` object, its properties x an y representing the current path animation x coordinates, and Y coordinates.
+`getFloatingPosition(float progress)`method will return a `PathPosition` object, its properties x an y representing the current path animation x coordinates and Y coordinates.

 License
 --------